Islandora-Collaboration-Group/ISLE/docs/specifications/supported-drupal-modules-matrix.md

 <!--- PAGE_TITLE --->

-Please find below a list of all involved Drupal and Islandora Modules on the test site `isle.locadomain`.
+Please find below a list of all involved Drupal and Islandora Modules on the test site `isle.localdomain`.

 | Package                 | Name                                                                | Type        | Status        | Version       |
 | ------------            | ------------                                                        | ------------| ------------  | ------------  |